30 Minute Meals (18 recipes!)

 So many of you email me and share with me that it’s difficult to even think about cooking when you get home from a long day at work.
 You’re tired, hungry, and when you open the refrigerator, you just can’t think of what to make.
 The thought of spending an hour making dinner just depresses or frustrates you.

 That’s why I love this collection of 30 minute dinners!
 Meals that can be prepared in just a half hour, some even less time than that.
 Meals that your family will love.
-Entire dinners, not just one part of a meal.
-You may add a salad or dessert, or not, whatever you feel like but you don’t have to.

 About these 30 minute dinners

 You’ll find 30 minute dinner recipes for seafood, chicken, sausage and ground meat, and vegetarian recipes, too.
-Many of the meals are made in only one pan f0r quick clean up.
+Many of the meals are made in only one pan for quick clean up.
 Pastas, stir-fry recipes, tacos, wraps, bowls, soups, and skillet meals — they’re all included.
 I’m sure you’ll find several that you can’t wait to try.

-Hint: Before you go grocery shopping this week, take a few minutes to choose a few of the 30 minute dinners that you’d like to try.
+- Plan: Before you go grocery shopping this week, take a few minutes to choose a few of the 30 minute dinners that you’d like to try.
 Make a list of the ingredients you need and make sure you pick them up at the store.
 When it’s time to cook, you’ll have everything you need on hand and you’ll be ready to go!

-Make ahead/Meal Prep: Try some of my make ahead/meal prep ideas to expedite things even more.
+- Meal Prep: Try some of my make ahead/meal prep ideas to expedite things even more.
 You can prepare food ahead and have these treasures in the fridge or freezer ready to use.
 I always have cooked shredded chicken on hand that I make in my Instant Pot or taco chicken I make in the slow cooker.
 Cooked quinoa is another staple in my freezer.
 When you make easy oven meatballs, make a double or triple batch and freeze them in serving size portions to use in soups, sandwiches, or pasta.
 Cut up a bunch of fresh veggies so they are ready to cook when you need them.